TightCap: 3D Human Shape Capture with Clothing Tightness Field: Overview

 \section{Overview}

 Our goal in this paper is to reconstruct the human shape and corresponding garments accurately with a single captured 3D scan.
-To handle this challenging problem under the huge variations of clothing categories and human postures, we utilize the clothing tightness in a data-driven manner, which relies on a representative dataset with both clothed human scans and corresponding inner body shapes.
-Thus, we collect a new clothing tightness dataset (CTD) with dressed human meshes under various clothing and poses, which are reconstructed via a dome system equipped with 80 RGB cameras using the MVS approach~\cite{schonberger2016pixelwise} or a RGB-D sensor using DynamicFusion~\cite{newcombe2015CVPR}.
+To handle this challenging problem under the huge variations of clothing categories and human postures, we utilize the clothing tightness field in a data-driven manner, which relies on a representative dataset with both clothed human scans and corresponding inner body shapes.
+Thus, we collect a new clothing tightness dataset (CTD) with dressed human meshes under various clothing and poses, which are reconstructed via a dome system equipped with 80 RGB cameras using the MVS approach~\citep{schonberger2016pixelwise} or an RGB-D sensor using DynamicFusion~\citep{newcombe2015CVPR}.
 The corresponding ground truth naked human shapes are obtained via the same system and further manually re-posed and annotated by multiple professional artists.

-Fig.~\ref{fig:pipeline} illustrates the three high-level components of our algorithm pipeline, which achieves considerably more accurate body shape reconstruction results than the previous method.
+\chen{Different from the reconstruction of clothed human. our system focus on learning personalized body shapes and multi-layer avatars from various clothed human scans.
+To formulate this system around the learning-based module, we build three modules: Template Alignment, Tightness Prediction, and Multi-layer Reconstruction.} Fig.~\ref{fig:pipeline} illustrates these three high-level components of the algorithm pipeline, which achieves considerably more accurate body shape reconstruction results than previous methods.

-\myparagraph{Human Template Alignment.} To model the garment and posture variations implicitly, a novel template alignment scheme is adopted to map the input 3D scan into the 2D clothed-GI.
-Our scheme relies on a garment-specific human template extended from the statistical model SMPL~\cite{loper2015smpl} (Sec.\ref{TemplateModel}), and a multi-stage alignment which jointly leverages the skeleton, silhouette and geometry information in a coarse to fine manner (see Sec.\ref{alignment}).
+\paragraph{Human Template Alignment.} \chen{To model the garment and posture variations implicitly with a learning-based approach, template alignment is an essential process for most network models.
+Considering the GAN-based CNNs on the image domain can effectively generate more high-frequency details of clothes than GCN with less memory in current hardware, a novel template alignment scheme is adopted to map the input 3D scan into the 2D clothed-GI.
+To align various clothes with the template model, our scheme relies on a garment-specific human template extended (Sec.\ref{TemplateModel}) from the statistical model SMPL~\citep{loper2015smpl} with both pose parameters and embedded nodes.
+And, we utilize a multi-stage alignment with different sensitivities of parameters, including joints, embedded nodes, and vertices, which jointly leverage the skeleton, silhouette, and geometry information in a coarse-to-fine manner (see Sec.\ref{alignment}).
+After alignment, we utilize geometry image mapping to unwrap the aligned surface into 2D clothed-GI (Sec.\ref{GeoImgRep}).}